OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - Update command dispatch to create only the database handle it needs and avoid duplicate server pool construction.
 - Remove the root `#[macro_use] extern crate diesel`.
 - Remove root Diesel/diesel-async dependencies and remaining schema-generation artifacts when no consumer remains.
-- Remove any remaining Diesel CLI/runtime image material not already removed in the migration-system revision.
+- Remove the remaining Diesel runtime and schema-generation material.
 - Regenerate the complete workspace SQLx offline metadata from the fully migrated, compilable stack; keep every metadata file assigned to the revision that introduced its query, with this revision owning only root-level or final-correction metadata.

 Validation: